KillRoy Was Here: Plot

 In the third story, a priest takes children on a road trip to a camp site, but things take a turn when the children catch him smoking weed while driving, and a gas station cashier warns the boys that if anything bad happens, to summon Killroy.
 Making a different turn than the one to the campsite, the priest and children arrive at a motel.
 The priest is actually part of a pedophilia ring that takes immigrant children with parents in legal limbo, and sells them.
 The boys summon Killroy when the priest starts to attack, who quickly kills the priest.

 In the final story, presented as a found footage film, a southern live-streamer lures gay men for sex, then shames them on camera, insulting and attacking them while viewers laugh.
 After being shamed on a live-stream, one victim commits suicide and the streamer holds a celebration stream for it, showing no remorse.
 Later, the streamer is kidnapped and tied to a tree.
 It's revealed that the victim's wife found the stream and wants revenge by feeding him to alligators, but before his death the streamer summons Killroy.
 Killroy appears and ties the wife to the same tree, killing her as well.

 Returning to the frame story, the babysitter finds out her boyfriend has been cheating on her, so she tricks the child into thinking he's Killroy and killing him.
 When the child realises, she summons Killroy for real, who then kills the babysitter.
 The child takes Killroy's hand and he leads her into the nearby dark forest, their fate unknown.

 Production

 Development

 In April 2014, Kevin Smith announced the Christmas-themed horror movie Anti-Claus, with a script based on the episode The Christmas Special of his Edumacation podcast.
 The script was co-written by his Edumacation co-host Andrew McElfresh, marking it the first script Smith collaborated on with another writer.
 Filming was initially scheduled for September 2014, with Tusk (2014) actors Justin Long, Michael Parks, and Haley Joel Osment returning as cast.
 The movie centered around the European folklore figure Krampus, a devil-esque creature who punishes naughty children.

-The film is a horror anthology based on the graffiti phenomenon that Smith directed, based on a script co-written by him and Andrew McElfresh, marking the first time he shares writing credit on one of his movies.
-The script is a retooling of their Anti-Claus movie, which was initially cancelled after the release of Krampus (2015) due to the similar story.
+Anti-Claus was eventually cancelled after the release of Krampus (2015) due to the similar story, and the movie was retooled to become KillRoy Was Here, based on the graffiti phenomenon.